jlincodes/snack-academy/README.md

   - Rails
 - Frontend
   - Auth/CC:
-    - Stripe for both auth and cc info
+    - Stripe for both auth and credit card info
   - User Interface
     - React Native
     - Flexbox for layout
-    - Airbnb Navigation for react
+    - Airbnb Navigation for React

 ### Technical Challenges
 The most challenging part of this project will be the implementation of Stripe payment storage and processing into the application's Rails/React Native technologies.